 A classic scenario is connecting from your desktop or laptop from inside your company’s internal network, which is highly secured with firewalls to a DMZ.
 In order to easily manage a server in a DMZ, you may access it via a jump host.

-In this article, we will demonstrate how to access a remote Linux server via a jump host and also we will configure necessary settings in your per-user SSH client configurations.
+In this article, we will demonstrate how to access a remote Linux server via a jump host, and also we will configure the necessary settings in your per-user SSH client configurations.

 Consider the following scenario.